 |DTS Staff Training Seminar||1 - 6||FLW Seminar||DSP 121|

 The UofN uses two types of credits, FLW (full learning weeks) and LCU (learning component units).

 FLW credits are used with traditional residential courses and one of these credits requires a minimum of 50 hours of documented learning activities; these include our normal lectures, small groups, one-on-ones, etc.; and some of these activities are nonformal, in addition to the classroom activities and study assignments.

 LCU credits are used for part-time programs like evening courses, intensive seminars, distance learning and other non-residential courses.
 Each LCU credit requires 25 hours of focused learning activities which can be spread over a period of time.

-- Elena (South Asia)
+- Elena Ciobo (South Asia)

-- Gilberto de Mello (Cantagen, Brazil)
+- Gilberto de Mello (Contagem, Brazil)

-- Jussara de Mello (Cantagen, Brazil)
+- Jussara de Mello (Contagem, Brazil)